-The roadblocks were manned by teams varying from two non-commissioned officers and eight privates up to a full platoon.
+The roadblocks were manned by teams varying from two noncommissioned officers and eight privates up to a full platoon.
 Each was accompanied by a Police Constable.
-All had radio or telephone communication to their Company HQ, and thence to Battalion and to Brigade HQ in the joint Command Post at Pearls Hill.
+All had radio to telephone communication to their Company HQ, and thence to Battalion and to Brigade HQ in the joint Command Post at Pearls Hill.
 Thus from 8.30 a.m. every road into the city and every bridge across the river between the China Town and Victoria Street areas was blocked and in radio contact.

 At this stage, due to the failure of the revolutionaries to hold back their demonstration marches until they could be co-ordinated, the sizes of individual crowds did not exceed 400.
 Thanks to the excellent observation and reporting, the police were quick to appear.
-Rapid strong action by armed mobile police patrols proved most effective, and when attacked, these relatively small crowds generally melted into sidestreets and reappeared elsewhere.
+Rapid strong action by armed mobile police partols proved most effective, and when attacked, these relatively small crowds generally melted into sidestreets and reappeared elsewhere.
 It was not until 10 a.m. that a crowd estimated at 2,000 to 3,000 had assembled in Telok Ayer Street in China Town.
-This crowd remained in the area for the next three hours or so, throwing stones and bottles at the police, turning over and burning vehicles.
-The army joined the police in attacking it, and by 1 p.m. it had been broken up without the need to open fire.
+This crowd remained in the area for the next three hours or so, throwing stones and bottles at the police, it attacking it, and by 1 p.m. it had been broken up without the need to open fire.
 It split into crowds of not more than 500, one of which moved off towards the Katong area.